jrosen48/utk-homepage/content/post/2020-05-14-post-secondary-courses-related-to-data-science-in-education-a-crowdsourced-list-of-sorts.md

 * https://www.kaggle.com/tags/education

-If I made any omissions or mistakes, I'm sorry - I will correct this as soon as I learn I made them!
+If I made any omissions or mistakes, I'm sorry - I will correct this as soon as I learn I made them.
+This (clearly) is not a comprehensive list, but is also clearly a good one.
+If referred to by anyone other than myself, consider this just a snapshot in time of a subset of the wider educational community exploring these topics.

 I asked because I am interested in offering a data science in education course at my institution - and it was and is very valuable to learn what others have created or will be offering in the near future.